anandwana001/android-interview/README.md

 - What are the best practices for performance optimization in Jetpack Compose?
 - How is navigation handled in Jetpack Compose?
 - What is Strong Skipping Mode?
 [Answer](https://www.linkedin.com/posts/anandwana001_coding-datastructures-jetpackcompose-activity-7193437801365823488-SlVT?utm_source=share&utm_medium=member_desktop)
+- Compare and contrast `LaunchedEffect`, `SideEffect`, and `DisposableEffect`.
+Provide a clear use case for each one.
+  - `LaunchedEffect` is used to run a suspend function (coroutine) safely from a composable.
+It launches when the composable first enters the composition and cancels when it leaves.
+It will relaunch if its `key` parameter changes.
+  Use Case is to run a one-time suspend action when the composable first enters the composition, such as fetching initial data from a network or showing a `Snackbar`
+  - SideEffect is used to execute a block of code after every successful recomposition.
+It's an escape hatch to share Compose state with non-Compose code.
+  Use Case is to publish Compose state to non-Compose code, for example, updating an analytics library with the latest state value after every recomposition.
+  - `DisposableEffect` is similar to `LaunchedEffect` but provides a mandatory `onDispose` block for cleanup.
+The onDispose block is executed when the composable leaves the composition or when the `key` changes.
+  Use Case is to manage resources that require explicit cleanup, such as registering a `LifecycleObserver` and ensuring it's unregistered in the `onDispose` block to prevent memory leaks.

 ## Thread